所屬分類:報告與見解發佈時間:2026-03-06

 • ICMA’s Sustainability-Linked Bond Principles (SLBP);

-• ICMA’s Guidelines for Green, Social, Sustainability and Sustainability-Linked Bonds External Review
+• ICMA’s Guidelines for Green, Social, Sustainability and Sustainability-Linked Bonds External Review;

 • The Green Loan Principles (GLP) of the Loan Markets Association (LMA), the Asia Pacific Loan Markets Association (APLMA) and the Loan Syndication and Trading Association (LSTA);

-• LMA/APLMA/LSTA’s Social Loan Principles (SLP); and
+• LMA/APLMA/LSTA’s Social Loan Principles (SLP);

 • LMA/APLMA/LSTA’s Sustainability-Linked Loan Principles (SLLP).

-We assess alignment with principles published by the International Capital Markets Association (ICMA) and other organizations which outline necessary and recommended practices for providing transparency and supporting accountability in environmental or social finance instruments or finance framework documents.
+We assess alignment with principles published by the ICMA and other organizations which set out the required and recommended practices to ensure transparency and accountability in documents for finance instruments or finance frameworks, whether categorized as use of proceeds or general purpose..
 Our assessment also takes into account the best practices identified within the market.
-When assessing alignment with other principles or standards, some considerations may differ, or the impact on the score may be different; for example, when a principle is a recommendation rather than a requirement for alignment.
-In addition to providing SPO scores following the methodology described in this document, we can provide supplementary opinions on alignment based on specific frameworks or criteria selected by the issuer.
+When assessing alignment with other principles or standards, some considerations may differ, or the impact on the score may be different.
+For example, when a principle is a recommendation rather than a requirement for alignment, we adjust our assessment accordingly.

-Rating |
+Grade |

 Description of compliance |